 Wintertime brings to mind holidays, snow-covered trees and the comfort of a warm fireplace.
-However, winter can also bring an extra layer of hazards for seniors.
-These hazards include cold temperatures, ice, snow and wind.
+However, winter also can bring an extra layer of hazards for seniors in the form of cold temperatures, ice, snow and wind.

 As a result, the risk of an accident for a senior is higher during this season.
 However, there are a number of safety precautions you can take to stay out of harm’s way.
 Follow these senior safety tips for winter to protect yourself.

 It’s the number one winter rule: dress appropriately!
 Warm clothing prevents heat from escaping your body and protects you from the cold.
 Seniors without proper clothing are at higher risk for hypothermia and frostbite, according to the Centers for Disease Control and Prevention (CDC).

 Items that help keep you warm, like those listed below, are necessary safety items for seniors this winter, but it also goes beyond just the clothes you wear.
 Here are some of the best ways to stay warm during the winter: